After going through this study unit, you will be able to:

 The larynx is the most superior part of the respiratory tract in the neck and the voice box of the human body.
 It houses and protects the vocal cords, as well as the entrance to the trachea, preventing food particles or fluids from entering the lungs during swallowing.

-The larynx lies anterior to the esophagus at the level of the third to the sixth cervical vertebrae and is the continuation of the hypopharynx above.
-Inferiorly it continues as the cervical trachea.
+The larynx lies anterior to the esophagus at the level of the third to the sixth cervical vertebrae and is continuous with the laryngopharynx above and trachea below.

 It consists of a complex cartilaginous skeleton connected by membranes, ligaments and associated muscles.
 The muscles can be grouped into extrinsic muscles, suspending the larynx to its neighboring structures and moving it as a whole, and intrinsic muscles, which move the vocal cords in order to produce speech sounds (phonation).